 - To secure a safety and sustainability culture

 - To develop tomorrow’s talents while building on existing competencies to support our aspiration for growth

 - Organize ourselves to win tomorrow’s business

-We aspire to have the proudest employees in the industry by fostering a winning culture securing a competitive advantage
+We aspire to have the proudest employees in the industry by fostering a winning culture.

-We strive to cultivate the proudest employees as they are the foundation for our success and progress.
-Our performance builds on our deeply rooted culture and past success and we continuously ensure that our leadership model accommodates our strategic ambitions on delivering future growth while nurturing a sustainable culture and providing a healthy working environment.
-To become THE PREFERRED CHOICE for our people we have accelerated our performance management and revisited our initiatives within e.g. organizational development, and digitalization of processes.
+We strive to cultivate the proudest employees, as they are the foundation for Royal Unibrew’s success and progress.
+Our performance builds on our deeply rooted culture, strong experience and know-how within the beverage industry.
+We continuously ensure that our leadership model accommodates our strategic ambitions to deliver future growth, nurturing a sustainable culture and providing a healthy working environment.
+To become THE PREFERRED CHOICE for our people, we have launched Royal Unibrew’s Leadership Expectations, strengthened our performance management and revisited our initiatives within, e.g., organizational development, engagement surveys and digitalization of processes.

 - Digitalizing human capital processes

 - Organizational development

 As the Royal Unibrew Group is on a rapid growth journey, the need for alignment and sparring within HR across the Group is increasing.
 Therefore, the HR agenda has been strengthened to design and drive the HR strategy and to foster HR related synergies within especially recruitment, talent management and career management.

 Our strong commitment to a 100% sustainable culture at all levels and in all markets is reflected in our ambitious KPIs and our Executive Incentive Program.